 >> LAURA DENARDIS: Yes, I can hear you if you would like me to answer that.

 Well, there certainly is quite a lot that local governments can do.
-As I said, eliminating uncertainty, providing incentives for discredit IAPs to facilitate the abilities for competition and regarding any potential anticompetitive practices there are a lot of ex-post after the fact things related to antitrust, but there really doesn't make sense, as I said before, to have a uniform global regulatory framework for this.
-In light of the rapid spread of IXPs and the piece of innovation and the hetrogenaic in local context.
-But still I feel given this is such an important policy area there has to be a way to have more transparency and to what private companies are doing.
-Whether that is voluntary practices, sharing the best practices, or letting us know what the interconnection agreements are, I think that that would really help to provide greater accountability and transparency into this important policy area.
+As I said, eliminating uncertainty, providing incentives for the spread of IXPs to facilitate the conditions for competition and regarding any potential anticompetitive practices there are a lot of ex-post after the fact things related to antitrust, but there really doesn't make sense, as I said before, to have a uniform global regulatory framework for this.
+In light of the rapid spread of IXPs and the pace of innovation and the heterogeneity of the local context.
+But still I feel that given this is such an important policy area there has to be a way to have more transparency into what private companies are doing.
+Whether that is voluntary practices, sharing of best practices, or letting us know what the interconnection agreements are, I think that that would really help to provide greater accountability and transparency into this important policy area.

 >> UTA MEIER-HAHN: Thank you very much.